ibm-cloud-docs/cloud-pak-security-saas/getting_started_guide_saas.md

 - IBM® Security Threat Intelligence Insights delivers unique, actionable, and timely threat intelligence.
 The application provides most of the functions of IBM X-Force® Exchange.
 - IBM® Security Data Explorer enables customers to do federated search and investigation across their hybrid, multi-cloud environment in a single interface and workflow.
 - IBM® Security Case Management for IBM Cloud Pak® for Security provides organizations with the ability to track, manage, and resolve cybersecurity incidents.
-- IBM® Security Orchestration & Automation provides most of the IBM Resilient Security Orchestration, Automation, and Response Platform feature set.
+- IBM® Security Orchestration & Automation provides most of the IBM Security Orchestration, Automation, and Response Platform feature set.
 If you have an Orchestration & Automation license, you can choose between the stand-alone version on a virtual appliance, or the application on Cloud Pak for Security.
 - IBM® QRadar® Proxy provides communication between IBM Cloud Pak® for Security and IBM QRadar or QRadar on Cloud.
 This communication uses APIs to pull powerful IBM QRadar data into the QRadar Security Information and Event Management (SIEM) dashboards.

-For more information, see [IBM Documentation](https://www.ibm.com/docs/en/cloud-paks/cp-security/cloud){: external}.
+For more information, see [IBM Documentation](https://www.ibm.com/docs/en/cloud-paks/cp-security/saas){: external}.

 ## Purchasing a license
 {: #license-entitlement}